Fractionally integrated curve time series with cointegration: Statistical methods

 \subsection{Decomposition of $\mathcal H_N$ and $\mathcal H_S$}

 In this section, we consider the decomposition of the nonstationary and stationary components, which essentially boils down to identifying the cointegrating space $\mathcal H_S$ or the dominant subspace $\mathcal H_N$.
-As may be deduced from the existing literature (see, e.g., \citealp{Chang2016}; \citealp{Nielsen2019}; \citealp{Li2020}), the dominant subspace $\mathcal H_N$ can be estimated by the span of the eigenvectors corresponding to the first $q_d$ largest eigenvalues of a certain sample operator.
-For this reason, the estimation of $\mathcal H_S$ reduces to the estimation of $q_d$, which will be subsequently discussed.
-The quantity $q_d$ itself may be of interest to practitioners since it represents the number of linearly independent fractional unit root processes embedded into the time series; in the literature considering $n$-dimensional vector-valued fractionally integrated time series, the quantity $n-q_d$ is commonly called the (fractional) cointegrating rank and has been paid lots of attention.
-We will develop statistical inference on $q_d$ in this section and obtain the desired decomposition.
+As may be deduced from the existing literature (see, e.g., \cite{Chang2016,Li2020,Nielsen2019}), the dominant subspace $\mathcal H_N$ can be estimated by the span of the eigenvectors corresponding to the first $q_{\dnn}$ largest eigenvalues of a certain sample operator.
+For this reason, the estimation of $\mathcal H_S$ reduces to the estimation of $q_{\dnn}$, which will be subsequently discussed.
+The quantity $q_{\dnn}$ itself may be of interest to practitioners since it represents the number of linearly independent fractional unit root processes embedded into the time series; in the literature considering $n$-dimensional vector-valued fractionally integrated time series, the quantity $n-q_{\dnn}$ is commonly called the (fractional) cointegrating rank and has attracted significant attention.
+We will develop statistical inference on $q_{\dnn}$ in this section and obtain the desired decomposition.

-\subsubsection{Eigenvalue-ratio-based estimation of $q_d$}
+\subsubsection{Eigenvalue-ratio-based estimation of $q_{\dnn}$}

-We will first consider an eigenvalue-ratio-based estimator, similar to \citepos{Li2020} estimator of the dimension of the dominant subspace.
-This estimator will perform worse in finite samples than our second estimator obtained by the proposed sequential testing procedure in finite samples.
-Nevertheless, the subsequent discussion becomes a crucial input to the aforementioned testing procedure and helps a deeper understanding of fractionally cointegrated time series.
+\commHS{We will first consider an eigenvalue-ratio-based estimator, similar to the estimator of the dimension of the dominant subspace proposed by \citep{Li2020}}.
+In our Monte Carlo study, this estimator performs worse in finite samples compared to our second estimator, which is obtained using the proposed sequential testing procedure.
+Nevertheless, the subsequent discussion becomes a crucial input to the aforementioned testing procedure and helps form a deeper understanding of fractionally cointegrated time series.